Contact Us

 First Nations School System - Manitoba First Nations Education Resource Centre; Split Lake, MB

-other professionals and parents from across Canada (from British Columbia to New Brunswick to Qatar and California)
+other Divisions, Districts, professionals and parents from across Canada (from British Columbia to New Brunswick to Qatar and California)

-She is currently a Reading Specialist at the Indigenous Student Centre at the University of Manitoba and a Literacy Specialist in a public school division.
+She is currently a Reading Strategist at the Indigenous Student Centre at the University of Manitoba and a Literacy Specialist in a public school division.
 Please see her professional website for more details.

 Are there discounts?